2016 Award Recipients

 Elle Maureen Newcome

-Elle completed almost 1,200 hours of service through Friends of the Orphans which is a Notre Dame club that supports Nuestros Pequeños Hermanos orphanage in Honduras, her capstone project for Poverty Studies minor, two Summer Service Learning Programs where she worked with Latinos in South Carolina and Arizona, at the National Paraplegic Hospital of Toledo Spain, through a Center for Social Concerns’ seminar on Global Health in Tegucigalpa Honduras, and at the Casa de Acogida in Gijón Spain through a Nanovic service grant.
+Elle completed almost 1,200 hours of service through Friends of the Orphans which is a Notre Dame club that supports Nuestros Pequeños Hermanos orphanage in Honduras, her capstone project for Poverty Studies minor, two Summer Service Learning Programs where she worked with Latinos in South Carolina and Arizona, at the National Paraplegic Hospital of Toledo Spain, through a Institute for Social Concerns’ seminar on Global Health in Tegucigalpa Honduras, and at the Casa de Acogida in Gijón Spain through a Nanovic service grant.

 Reflection: A Moment of Grace